SimiaCryptus/intellij-aicoder/README.md

 *Please note that AI Coding Assistant is not affiliated with OpenAI, JetBrains, or any other corporation or organization.
-The plugin is provided free of charge, as-is, with no warranty or guarantee of any kind, and is the work of a sole developer working on a hobby project.*
+The plugin is provided free of charge, as-is, with no warranty or guarantee of any kind, and is the work of a sole developer working on a hobby project.
+Furthermore, our use of the "AI Coding Assistant" name predates other similarly named tools, emphasizing our pioneering role in AI-assisted coding.*

 <!-- Plugin description end -->